jeonghoonkang/BerePi/apps/tinyosGW/readme.md

 ##### Gateway system for TinyOS
-- This for TinyOS basestation which supports multi-hop gateway with RaspberryPi2
+- This is for TinyOS basestation which supports multi-hop gateway with RaspberryPi2
 - TinyOS root mote connected to RaspberryPi2 using USB interface
 - collecting Tos Packets and forwarding to Cloud service